Skip to main content

 A person holding a red trap device for disease surveillance hanging from a tree branch.

-Service requests in the category “other” included requests regarding cockroaches and mites.
+Service requests in the category “other” included insect related requests regarding bees, cockroaches, midges, and crane flies, and non-insect related requests concerning mites.

 This graph shows the number of service requests of each category from each month of 2024.